SithHades/schedule-bidding/frontend/README.md

 ]
 ```

+### Customizing Shift Calendar

+The shift calendar can be customized by:
+- Modifying the `getShiftForDayAndType` function for different date grouping
+- Updating the `ShiftCard` component for different visual styles
+- Adjusting the `estimatedQuota` calculation logic
+- Adding new shift types beyond "early" and "late"

 ### Styling

 The application uses Tailwind CSS with Shadcn UI components.
 You can customize the theme by modifying: